-The primitive gut gives rise to the foregut, midgut and hindgut.
-The foregut is the precursor from which develop the esophagus, the stomach and the first and second part of the duodenum, liver, gallbladder as well as the superior part of the pancreas.
-All these organs are supplied by the branches of the artery of the foregut, the celiac trunk.
+The foregut gives rise to the esophagus, stomach, and the first and second parts of the duodenum, as well as the liver, gallbladder, and superior part of the pancreas.
+All the organs derived from the foregut are supplied by the branches of the celiac trunk (artery).

-The midgut gives rise to the third part of the duodenum, the jejunum, ileum, cecum, appendix, ascending colon and the right two-thirds of the transverse colon.
-These are supplied by the branches of the artery of the midgut, the superior mesenteric artery.
+The midgut gives rise to the distal duodenum, jejunum, ileum, cecum, appendix, ascending colon, and the proximal two-thirds of the transverse colon.
+These are supplied by the branches of the superior mesenteric artery (SMA).

-The hindgut gives rise to the left one-third of the transverse colon, descending colon, rectum and upper part of the anal canal.
-These structures are supplied by the branches of the artery of the hindgut, the inferior mesenteric artery.
+The hindgut gives rise to the distal one-third of the transverse colon, descending colon, rectum, and upper part of the anal canal.
+These structures are supplied by the branches of the inferior mesenteric artery (IMA).

-This major artery begins as a continuation of the thoracic aorta at the aortic hiatus of the diaphragm at the level of the T12 vertebra.
-It ends by bifurcating into the common iliac arteries at the level of the L4 lumbar vertebra.
+The abdominal aorta begins as a continuation of the thoracic aorta at the aortic hiatus of the diaphragm at the level of the T12 vertebra.
+It ends by bifurcating into the common iliac arteries at the level of the L4 vertebra.

-The celiac trunk is an important artery from a surgical stand point.
-It originates from the abdominal aorta and lies in the transpyloric plane at the upper border of the L1 vertebra.
+The celiac trunk originates from the abdominal aorta and lies in the transpyloric plane at the level of the body of the T12 vertebra.

-The artery branches out into the splenic artery, the left gastric artery and the common hepatic artery.
-The celiac trunk and its branches supply oxygenated blood to the abdominal esophagus, the stomach, the first and second part of the duodenum, liver, gallbladder, spleen and the superior part of the pancreas.
+The celiac trunk and its branches supply all the foregut derivatives which include the abdominal part of the esophagus, stomach, first and second parts of the duodenum, liver, gallbladder, spleen, and superior part of the pancreas.

 |Branches of the celiac artery||… and their branches|

-This midgut artery originates from the abdominal aorta .Its origin lies at the level of the L1 vertebra.
-It then runs anteroinferiorly, behind the splenic vein and the neck of the pancreas.
+This midgut artery originates from the abdominal aorta at the level of the L1 vertebra below the celiac trunk.
+It then runs antero-inferiorly behind the splenic vein and the neck of the pancreas.
 During this part of its journey, it is separated from the aorta by the following structures:

-- Third part of the duodenum and part of the small intestines, which may be compressed by the SMA, causing the superior mesenteric artery syndrome.
+- Third part of the duodenum and part of the small intestines, which may be compressed between the SMA and abdominal aorta, causing the SMA syndrome.

 - Pancreatic uncinate process, which hooks around the SMA.

-- The left renal vein, which travels from the left kidney to the inferior vena cava and can be compressed here by the SMA and the abdominal aorta, causing the nutcracker syndrome.
+- Left renal vein, which can be compressed between the SMA and the abdominal aorta, causing the nutcracker syndrome.

-The SMA branches into the intestinal arteries, the inferior pancreaticoduodenal artery, the ileocolic artery and the right and the middle colic arteries.
-These supply the organs of the midgut, namely the third part of the duodenum, the jejunum, ileum, cecum, appendix, ascending colon and the right two-thirds of the transverse colon.
+The SMA branches into the intestinal arteries, inferior pancreaticoduodenal artery, ileocolic artery, and right and middle colic arteries.
+These supply the organs of the midgut – the third part of the duodenum, jejunum, ileum, cecum, appendix, ascending colon, and proximal two-thirds of the transverse colon.

-This artery of the hindgut arises from the abdominal aorta, inferior to the superior mesenteric artery at the level of the L3 vertebra.
+This hindgut artery arises from the abdominal aorta at the level of the L3 vertebra, inferior to SMA.
 It is the smallest branch among the three anterior branches of the abdominal aorta.

-Initially, it descends anterior to the abdominal aorta, and then crosses to the left as it continues to descend.
-It gives off the following branches: the left colic, two to three sigmoid branches and the superior rectal artery, which is a terminal branch.
-These supply oxygenated blood to the left one-third of the transverse colon, descending colon, rectum and superior part of the anal canal.
+It descends anterior to the abdominal aorta and then crosses to the left as it continues to descend.
+It gives off the following branches: left colic artery, sigmoid arteries, and superior rectal artery which is a terminal branch.
+These supply oxygenated blood to the distal one-third of the transverse colon, descending colon, rectum, and superior part of the anal canal.

-Branches of the SMA and IMA anastomose to form the marginal arteries of Drummond and the Riolan’s arcade (anastomoses between the left colic and medial colic artery).
-Thus, they provide abundant oxygenated blood to the colon, except for certain watershed areas with poor blood supply, e.g., splenic flexure of the colon.
+Branches of the SMA and IMA anastomose to form the marginal arteries of Drummond and Riolan’s arcade (anastomoses between the left colic and medial colic artery).
+They provide abundant oxygenated blood to the colon, except for certain watershed areas with poor blood supply like the splenic flexure of the colon.

-The marginal artery runs distal, while the arc of Riolan (also known as the meandering mesenteric artery) runs proximal to the root of the mesentery.
-The terminal branches of the right colic, middle colic, left colic and sigmoid branches enter the colonic wall and are called the vasa recta.
+The marginal artery runs distal, while Riolan’s arcade (also known as the meandering mesenteric artery) runs proximal to the root of the mesentery.
+The terminal branches of the right colic, middle colic, left colic, and sigmoid branches enter the colonic wall and are called the vasa recta.

 Clinical Relevance of the Abdominal Arteries